AlejandroByrne/schedulers/README.md

 one of these dispatch queues.
 The reason there are two is to avoid starvation of the longer jobs.
 Whether CPUs consume from DSQ_1 or DSQ_2 depends on a switch-like behavior.
 Consider this scenario:

 There are 5 tasks in DSQ_1.
 This means that currently, all CPUs (let's say there is 1) will take from DSQ_1 when looking for a task to run.
 When the task stops running (either it finished, or a custom-set time slice runs out), the task (if not finished), will be sent to DSQ_2 -- in order of remaining run time -- to wait for execution.
 Once DSQ_1 becomes empty, then the "switch" will be flipped, and all CPUs will consume from DSQ_2, and when stopped, all tasks will be sent to DSQ_1.
 This ensures the order of SJF while still treating all tasks in a round-robin fashion, avoiding starvation of longer tasks.

+Notes on testing with scx_sjf:
+- When SCX_SLICE_DFL (20ms) slice time is used, the average tasks per dispatch queue switch is 3.
+However, once this is changed to
+SCX_SLICE_INF, the average is 9.
+This makes sense.
+The longer the time slice, the less frequently tasks can be run through, which means it takes longer for the dispatch queue to be emptied, which means there is more time for the other dispatch queue to accumulate tasks.